cisc3160-PL/04-lab/docs/python/manimce-1220.md

     def add_to_back(self, *mobjects: "Mobject") -> "Mobject":
         ...
         # Make sure Mobject does not contain self
+        # Raise exception if it does

         # Make sure mobject is type Mobject
+        # Raise exception if mobject is not Mobject

         # Make sure no submobject gets added twice
+        # Filter the incoming mobjects before adding to the list
     ...
 ```